lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 title: "Users"
 ---

-Users are stored in your database and are represented by an `User` object within Lucia:
+Users are stored in your database and are represented by a `User` object within Lucia:

 ```ts
 const user = {